univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: directory/manager/blocklist/cleanup/cron

-   This variable determines how often expired block list entries are searched and removed.
-The value must be in the time format of a crontab entry.
+   This variable determines how often UDM searches and removes the expired block list entries.
+   The value follows the :ref:`cron syntax <cron-syntax>` for the time definition.
    For more information, see :ref:`udm-blocklists-expired-entries`.

 .. envvar:: directory/manager/blocklist/enabled

    Activates the management of block list entries in UDM.
+   Default value is ``false``.
-For more information, see :ref:`udm-blocklists-activate`.
+   For information about how to activate, see :ref:`udm-blocklists-activate`.

 .. envvar:: directory/manager/templates/alphanum/whitelist